 In addition to poverty, Burundians often have to deal with corruption, weak infrastructure, poor access to health and education services, and hunger.
 Burundi is densely populated and has had substantial emigration as young people seek opportunities elsewhere.
 The World Happiness Report 2016 Update ranked Burundi as the world’s least happy.

-GMI missionary candidates Tom and Michelle Sanchez plan to leave for the field by January 2018 and will be stopping in Zambia for a short-term ministry of edifying and building up the leadership in that country before moving on to Burundi to start a church planting ministry.
+Tom and Michelle Sanchez spent two years in Zambia edifying and building up the leadership in that country and now plan to move to Burundi to start a church planting ministry.
 Burundi is not a new country to them having lived in Congo when they previously served under GMI.
 They know the culture and the people and they understand their way of life.